bkourouma/imhotepformation/deployment_vps_scripts/README.md

-# 🚀 Formations App VPS Deployment
+# 🚀 FDFP-CGECI/ ASPCI VPS Deployment

-This directory contains all the necessary scripts to deploy your Formations App to your Hostinger VPS server.
+This directory contains all the necessary scripts to deploy your FDFP-CGECI/ ASPCI application to your Hostinger VPS server.

 ## 📁 Files Overview